K1rakishou/KurobaEx-themes/README.md

 You can access theme gallery by going to Settings -> Appearance -> Theme -> More themes (They are separated by light/dark type).

+# Theme structure updates:

+* "back_color_secondary" was introduced in v0.10.x.
+By default, it's calculated automatically based on "back_color" (either makes it darker or brighter) but it may not look good.
+So you need to update your themes.

 # How to add a new theme into this repository

 Make sure the theme json is actually valid!
 You can check it here: https://jsonformatter.org/